 An applicant or license holder must maintain a complete description of the health care services, nursing services, dietary services, and emergency physician services offered by the applicant or license holder.

-The applicant or license holder must have written procedures for obtaining a medical intervention for a client, that are approved in writing by a physician who is licensed under chapter 147, unless:
+The applicant or license holder must have written procedures for obtaining a medical intervention for a client, that are approved in writing by a physician who is licensed under chapter 147 or advanced practice registered nurse who is licensed under chapter 148, unless:

 (1) the license holder does not provide a service under section 245G.21; and

-(2) a medical intervention is referred to 911, the emergency telephone number, or the client's physician.
+(2) a medical intervention is referred to 911, the emergency telephone number, or the client's physician or advanced practice registered nurse.

-A license holder that maintains a supply of naloxone available for emergency treatment of opioid overdose must have a written standing order protocol by a physician who is licensed under chapter 147, that permits the license holder to maintain a supply of naloxone on site.
+A license holder that maintains a supply of naloxone available for emergency treatment of opioid overdose must have a written standing order protocol by a physician who is licensed under chapter 147 or advanced practice registered nurse who is licensed under chapter 148, that permits the license holder to maintain a supply of naloxone on site.
 A license holder must require staff to undergo training in the specific mode of administration used at the program, which may include intranasal administration, intramuscular injection, or both.

 The license holder must have access to and document the availability of a licensed mental health professional to provide diagnostic assessment and treatment planning assistance.